cynthialmy/cynthialmy.github.io/_posts/2025-04-24-sap-edifact-integration.md

 ## The Constraint That Shaped Everything

-EDIFACT format updates are not optional upgrades.
-They are regulatory mandates with hard deadlines and no grace period.
-A utility that misses the cutover cannot exchange messages with grid operators.
+EDIFACT format updates are mandatory regulatory migrations with hard deadlines and fixed effective dates.
+A utility that misses the cutover loses message exchange with grid operators.
 Supplier switches stall, meter readings bounce, and billing processes stop.
-For an energy provider serving hundreds of thousands of households, even one day of message rejection can cascade into operational chaos.
+For an energy provider serving hundreds of thousands of households, one day of message rejection can cascade into operational chaos.

 The format changes themselves ranged from minor field additions to structural changes in message segments.
 A minor change might add a new qualifier to a segment.
 A structural change could reorganize how meter reading data is nested, breaking every parser that assumes the old layout.
 Both categories had the same deadline.

 This created a specific product problem: the system had to absorb breaking changes, validate them against the new spec, and ship updates to production before the cutover date.
-There was no room for "we will fix it in the next sprint."
+The release plan required production readiness before deadline day.

 ---